hackerb9/fonttable/README.md

    valid characters.
 The solution is to only print characters specified in the UnicodeData.txt file.

-3. Likewise, not every CJK character in the allocated UNIFIED IDEOGRAPH range is printed.
-(See proplist.txt).
-Instead, it prints only characters the Unihan database knows exist.
+3. Likewise, not every CJK code point in the allocated UNIFIED IDEOGRAPH range is a character.
+Fonttable prints only characters that the Unihan database knows exist.
 (Unihan_DictionaryIndices.txt).

-4. As of Unicode 11 (2018), I count 27,000 printable characters in UnicodeData.txt.
+4. As of Unicode 11 (2018), I count 27,000 printable characters in
+   UnicodeData.txt.
 Additionally, there are 70,000 known CJK characters in the Unihan database.

         $ ./fonttable -s | awk '{print length($1)}'
         27006
         70792

     (Some people claim much higher numbers because they are using PropList.txt and counting *allocated* regions, whether or not characters exist at those code points.)

 ## Usage